jhvst/vertigo/README.md

 Since there is so much to do, I'd rather list some things that are currently working:

-- User CRUD options
+- Create and read users
-- Create, read posts
+- Create, read, update and delete posts
-- Basic session control
+- Session control
-- Creating new posts, listing them on each user page
+- Password protected user page with CRUD options for each post
+- Basic homepage which lists all posts from all users
+- JSON API

 ##License